 - NO Active restraining orders, however, restraining orders will be evaluated and taken into consideration when determining eligibility for the program;

 - NO misdemeanor or felony sex offense convictions, (automatic denial to the program);

 - NO pending felony charges or current felony sentences, (reviewed on a case by case basis);

-- Employment MUST be within either the 6th Judicial District, (Archuleta County, La Plata County, San Juan County), or the 22nd Judicial District, (Dolores County, Montezuma County);
+- Employment MUST be within the 6th Judicial District, (Archuleta County, La Plata County, San Juan County, Colorado);

 - Failure to Appear in court charges, Revocation(s) of Bonds, Revocation(s) of Probation, and Revocation(s) of Parole within the last five (5) years will be taken into consideration when determining eligibility.

 - Each application and applicant’s criminal history will be evaluated on a case by case basis.